Simon Rex: Other activities

 In late 2023, Rex co-founded a re-launched men's skincare brand out of Colorado known as MOX.
 As the face of the brand, he regularly promotes MOX products on his social media and during interviews.

 Personal life

 In his late 40s, Rex reconnected with his father.
 They shared a "psychedelic experience" during which Rex learned his grandfather was a "spiritual leader" who was "not always the most faithful member of his flock."

 Rex bought a house in Laurel Canyon after the success of Scary Movie 3.
 He was living in a guesthouse in the Venice neighborhood of Los Angeles when he was offered US$70,000 by British tabloids to falsely claim he had dated Meghan Markle, his co-star in Cuts.

 Tabloids speculated that he had dated Paris Hilton, but he insisted they were just "friends that held hands."

-Rex lives off the grid in Joshua Tree, California, in the middle of the Mojave Desert.
+Rex lives off the grid in Joshua Tree, California, a town on the edge of the Mojave Desert.